 - Marion Winik

-- Above Us Only Sky, The Glen Rock Book of the Dead, and NPR correspondent
+- Author of Above Us Only Sky and NPR correspondent

 What makes Love & Terror different from other “true crime” pieces is that the crime itself acts as a backdrop in order for Ballantine to push readers to question, as he is questioning, who they are, what they believe, and what they deserve to have in their lives.
 Love is as prominent as death here, and, in fact, sometimes the two go hand and hand…Love & Terror is a read sure to be savored.